kusheshgangwar/kusheshgangwar/README.md

 • Mined 50,000+ U.S. retail records using Seaborn-driven exploratory analysis to map demand elasticity and category-level revenue concentration across Puma's product portfolio.
 • Benchmarked Puma against key competitors, surfacing a 20% pricing gap and recommending a repositioning strategy estimated to generate an 8-10% uplift in net revenue.
 Key Focus: Competitor benchmarking, pricing strategy, market intelligence

-(Full notebooks, data links, and reproducible instructions can be added to the repository — reach out if you'd like collaboration or early access.)

 ## How I Work
 - Start with a clear question and success metrics.